jelastic/jem/README.md

 **user-common.lib** - JEM library that implements users management inside the container

-**user-gate.lib** - JEM library that implements a containers management to make containers compartible with SSH-gaway service provided by Jelastic (R)
+**user-gate.lib** - JEM library that does users management in SSH gateway, a proprietary Jelastic (R) Infrastructure Component.

 **virtuozzo.lib** - JEM library that implements a set functions related to Virtuozzo containers management